 Traces of Desire

-The model is Tony Sansone (1905–1987), an Italian-American who is credited as the first male physique icon and responsible for starting the fitness revolution.
+The model is Tony Sansone (1905–1987), an Italian-American credited as the first male physique icon and a foundational figure in the fitness revolution.
 His nude photographs were taken in the 1920s and 1930s.